krymzach/DNA-Translator/README.md

 # DNA-Translator

-Program that translates a DNA sequence into the protein that it programs for.
+Program that translates a DNA sequence into the RNA and Amino Acids and Vice Versa